-Besides being a sanctuary for horses needing rescue due to lack of nutrition, Brook Hill Farm focuses on lame horses, for the bad news is that lame horses are rarely purchased by horse enthusiasts, and the majority of these horses never have a chance.
+Besides being a sanctuary for horses needing rescue due to lack of nutrition, Brook Hill Farm focuses on lame horses.
+The bad news is that lame horses are rarely purchased by horse enthusiasts, and the majority of these horses never have a chance.
 Sadly, the current economic conditions and urban growth mean that the number of these horses in danger is dramatically increasing.

 Piper came to Brook Hill Farm with a nail injury all the way through her coffin bone!
 See if you can find the hole in her bone.
 Look for the small dark circle close to the end of the red arrow.

-With excellent vet care and lots of rehabilitation, Piper is now sound and is working in the United Neigh Program!
+With excellent vet care and lots of rehabilitation, Piper is now sound and is working in our programs!

 Who knew that this wonderful horse could heal from a broken sesamoid bone, recover and resume his Eventing career!